m3g/M3GTools/examples/gmd3D/README.md

-## GMD 3D: Writes a three-dimensional (3D) representation of the minimum-distance distribution
+## GMD 3D: Three-dimensional (3D) representation of the minimum-distance distribution

 In this example we show how to represent the MDDF in 3D, to visualize the distribution on top of the solute structure.